AIkiller77/simple_game/README.md

 ## Installation

-1. Make sure you have Python 3.8 or higher installed
+1. Make sure you have Python 3.8 or higher installed(lower than 3.13)
 2. Install the required packages:
 ```bash
 pip install -r requirements.txt